BlueMorning/MusicStore_app_with_Ruby_Sinatra_plsql/README.md

 # A music store application with Ruby/Sinatra and PL/SQL.
 One-Week project from scratch.

+## At a glance
-## This application aims at helping the manager of a music store to perform :
+This application aims at helping the manager of a music store to perform :
 - CRUD operations on genres of music
 - CRUD operations on artists
 - CRUD operations on albums